jsmits/keras-inception-service/README.rst

     $ ./test_requests.sh

-Now, you should see a response from the deployed image.
+Now, you should see the predicted results as served by the deployed image.